Wide view of a UNLV conference room and long table.

 IT Governance Group Charges

-• Meet with campus governance groups to gather information and inform
+• Meet with campus governance groups to gather information and inform IT strategy

 • Summarize input from campus governance groups to inform Cabinet Technology Summit discussion of digital transformation priorities